rerun-io/rerun/rerun_cpp/README.md

 Read the [getting started guide](https://www.rerun.io/docs/getting-started/cpp) for information on how to use the Rerun C++ SDK.

+## Building Blocks

+The most important type in the SDK is the `rerun::RecordingStream`.
+It allows you to connect to the Rerun Viewer and send data.

+The built-in types are distributed to the respective namespaces:
+* `rerun::archetypes`
+* `rerun::components`
+* `rerun::datatypes`

+If you include `rerun.hpp`, all archetypes and selected components become part of the `rerun` namespace.

+Check the [general doc page on types](https://www.rerun.io/docs/reference/types) to learn more.

 ## Build & Distribution

 ### Overview